 Marketing automation helps companies make use of data deluge

 For B2B marketers that need prospect information to run successful email marketing campaigns, data management presents significant challenges.
-More than half of respondents to the survey said they plan to increase their budgets for email marketing in 2014, but without an online marketing system to manage information, they may not see the desired return on investment.
+More than half of respondents to the survey said they plan to increase their budgets for email marketing, but without an online marketing system to manage information, they may not see the desired return on investment.